Travis Jankowski Player Props: Rangers vs. White Sox

-The Texas Rangers, including Travis Jankowski (.222 batting average in his past 10 games), take on starter Dylan Cease and the Chicago White Sox at Globe Life Field, Wednesday at 8:05 PM ET.
+The Texas Rangers, including Travis Jankowski (.268 on-base percentage in past 10 games, 121 points below season-long percentage), battle starter Touki Toussaint and the Chicago White Sox at Globe Life Field, Thursday at 2:05 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the White Sox.
+He had a one-hit showing in his last game (1-for-4) against the White Sox.

 Travis Jankowski Game Info & Props vs. the White Sox